ALIGN: Word Association Learning for Cultural Alignment in Large Language Models: Evaluation Results on World Values Survey

 \subsection{Cross-Cultural Value Alignment Evaluation (EN Prompts)}

 Beyond Mandarin prompts, we also evaluate cultural shifts with English prompts.
-Figures~\ref{fig:appendix_qwen_en} and~\ref{fig:appendix_llama_en} mirror the same layout used for Chinese prompts: hybrid distances to U.S.\ answers (x-axis) and Chinese answers (y-axis) are plotted across 50 high-tension WVS questions.
+Figures~\ref{fig:appendix_qwen_en} and~\ref{fig:appendix_llama_en} mirror the same layout used for Chinese prompts: hybrid distances to US answers (x-axis) and Chinese answers (y-axis) are plotted across 50 high-tension WVS questions.